trailofbits/binrec-tob/README.md

        $ ./qemu/debian.sh -net -vnc :0   # boot the VM

-2. In a different shell, use a VNC client to connect to the VM at the port reported by your environment configuration
+2. Open RealVNC Viewer client to connect to the VM.
+You can also launch the GUI directly to do this.
+FIXME: The port reported by your environment configuration step is not correct.
-   step:

-       $ xvncviewer localhost::$VNCPORT
+       $ vncviewer 127.0.0.1:5900

    Log in (user "user" and password "password" for the prebuilt image) and run the command `getrun-cmd`: